 At VMware, we actively attract, engage, and celebrate our people from dynamic backgrounds, experiences, and perspectives.
 By doing so, we foster a culture and environment where great people want to work and thrive.
 This strength propels us toward our common goal of creating and supporting transformative products and services through our collaborative drive to imagine, define and deliver the future of IT.
 Learn more about our people and what fuels our drive.

-I worked at VMware full-time (More than 8 years)
+I have been working at VMware full-time (More than 8 years)

 The process took 2+ months.
 I interviewed at VMware in August 2015.